-If you continue to work on your projects beyond the semester in which you enroll for any of your six credits, those COM 690 credits will carry a grade of "I" (incomplete), which must be completed within one year of the end of the semester for which you are enrolled or you will have to enroll for additional credits.
+If you continue to work on your projects beyond the semester in which you enroll for any or all of your three (3) credits, those COM 690 credits will carry a grade of "I" (incomplete), which must be completed within one year of the end of the semester for which you are enrolled or you will have to enroll for additional credits.

 Projects must be grounded in scholarship and must have a written component.
 Projects are research-based, but tend to focus on the application of existing knowledge (research, theories) to specific problems or situations more than contributing to the existing body of knowledge.
-Projects may include such types as the creation of a workshop, development of a campaign, design of a message source (website, brochure, et cetera), or designing and implementing applied research for an organization, or each project may take the form of an extended scholarly paper that is appropriate for conference and/or journal submission.
+Projects may include such types as the creation of a workshop, development of a campaign, design of a message source (website, brochure, et cetera), or designing and implementing applied research for an organization, or projects may take the form of an extended scholarly paper that is appropriate for conference and/or journal submission.
+All projects require a written component grounded in communication scholarship (theory and/or research).